 Newport News Man Pleads Guilty to Receiving Child Pornography

-NEWPORT NEWS, Va. – Marvin Villacorta, 31, of Newport News, Va., pleaded guilty today to one count of receipt of child pornography.
+NEWPORT NEWS, Va. – Isaiah Al’Von Holloman, 21, of Newport News, pleaded guilty today to a charge of receiving child pornography.